 - IV Therapy

 Many NFs offer specialized programs for congestive heart failure, complex wound, pain management, Alzheimer’s care, respite care and other illnesses and conditions.
+If you live in a Nursing Facility and would like to move to a different setting, our team of care coordinators can assist you in planning and preparing for this move through our Community Transition Program.

 To learn more about Nursing Facilities, see the Member Handbook.